fbpx

 Murals & Artwork

 We feel lucky to be the current home for many wonderful pieces of artwork.
 An assortment of community artists created murals around the Gandhi Institute’s outdoor spaces.
-These artists include Brittany Williams, Sarah Rutherford, and Paris ______).
+These artists include Brittany Williams, Sarah Rutherford, and Paris Cockrell).

 Inside the house, we have a collection of photos, paintings, drawings, mosaics, and quilts given to the Institute from various community members and groups.
 Check out this document to learn more about the art and artists that created each piece.